- Bowdoin, ME USA

 Fluent in speaking and writing in English.
 Additional languages beneficial

 Solid understanding of higher math including calculus and trigonometry, strong scientific aptitude.

 CERTIFICATES, LICENSES, REGISTRATIONS:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk or hear.
+While performing the duties of this job, the employee is regularly required to talk and hear.
 The employee frequently is required to stand; walk; and use of hands and fingers, handle, or feel.
 The employee is occasionally required to sit; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and taste or smell.
 The employee must occasionally lift and/or move more than 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.